A community dedicated to evolving our understanding of humans at work through scientific approaches and innovative technology.

 The Workplace Science Institute Founding Fellows are thought leaders who have joined this community, bringing their wealth of expertise and experience to drive innovation and excellence in workplace science.

-Chair of The Workplace Science Institute
+Chair of the Workplace Science Institute

 Laura Hamill, Ph.D. is an organizational psychologist and thought leader who explores the science of workplace innovation and human performance.
 As Chair of the Workplace Science Institute and Chief Science Officer at Groov, she pioneers evidence-based frameworks that drive high-performing, resilient teams.